 Just like your eating habits, you probably won’t be able to completely alter your spending habits overnight.
 A well-balanced budget can consider your needs and wants as well as your savings.

-Consider setting up automatic withdrawals from your checking account into your savings account at least once a month.
-It's a common goal to aim for saving 10 percent of your income, but if that's too high, try starting with one percent and working your way up.
-The key is learning to live with less so that you can set it and forget it.
+Think about setting up automatic withdrawals from your checking account into your savings account at least once a month.
+It’s a common goal to aim for saving 10% or 20% of your income — but if that’s too high, try starting with 1% and working your way up.
+If you’re able to get by on a little less, you can set it and forget it.

 Jacob Wade, founder of the blog iHeartBudgets, recommends looking at your monthly income and expenses to determine how much you can afford to save.
 How can you put this into action?
 Wade offers this example.